mui/material-ui/docs/src/pages/components/portal/portal-fr.md

 Les enfants du composant Portal seront ajoutés au `container` fournit.

 The component is used internally by the [`Modal`](/components/modal/) and [`Popper`](/components/popper/) components.
 Sur le serveur, le contenu ne sera pas rendu.
-You have to wait for the client side hydratation to see the children.
+You have to wait for the client-side hydration to see the children.

 ## Téléportation simple